lockss/lockss.github.io/administrators/admin/setting-up/clockss-file-transfer-guidelines.md

  - [ ] uniquely-named deliveries; and
  - [ ] a defined schedule: annually, monthly, or continually.

-> Note: If you can make delivery notifications part of your delivery process, we will provide a custom email alias.
+> Note: We can provide a custom email alias for your detailed delivery manifest.
+(Not required, but very valuable.)

 ## Evaluation